Christmas Day revellers on Plimmerton beach in the 1920s.

 It's hard for most of us today to imagine Christmas Day not being a holiday, but a day off on 25 December hasn't always been a legal entitlement.

-Shops and pubs often opened on Christmas Day.
-Newspapers were published, some even in the early 20th century.
-In some early newspapers, Christmas was not even mentioned.
+Shops and pubs often opened.
+Newspapers were published on Christmas Day, some of them even into the early 20th century.
+In some early issues, Christmas was not even mentioned.
 The 25 December 1841 edition of the New Zealand Gazette was no different from any other issue of the paper.

 New Zealand's first holiday law was the Bank Holidays Act 1873, modelled on British legislation, which confirmed the banks' existing practice of closing on 25 December and certain other holidays.
 The Employment of Females Act 1873 and the Factories Act 1894 gave female and youth workers the right to time off on Christmas Day, New Year's Day, Good Friday, Easter Monday and several other days.